 Equity crowdfunding lets startups raise capital from numerous investors, typically via online platforms like SeedInvest or Wefunder.
 Instead of traditional fundraising from a handful of big investors, businesses now access a more expansive pool in return for equity.

-Regulation D provides exemptions, enabling startups to raise capital sans the cumbersome full SEC registration.
-Rule 506(C) is noteworthy here due to its distinct benefits.
+Regulation D provides exemptions, enabling startups to raise capital without the cumbersome full SEC registration.
+Rule 506(c) is noteworthy here due to its distinct benefits.
+For companies exploring this pathway, Growth Turbine offers specialized Reg D equity crowdfunding marketing services designed to connect issuers with accredited investors at scale.

 - General Solicitation Permitted: Companies can openly promote their investment opportunities, exponentially expanding the potential investor base.